13 Picture-Perfect Holiday Day Trips Near NYC

 New York City is magical during the holiday season.
-However, if you're looking to experience some holiday happenings not too far from home, we've rounded up great options for family day trips, where kids can see Santa, dazzling holiday lights, and even a North Pole village.
+However, if you're looking to experience some holiday happenings not too far from home, we've rounded up great options for family day trips, where kids can see Santa, dazzling Christmas lights, and even a North Pole village.

 Bergen County’s Winter Wonderland at Van Saun Park – Paramus, New Jersey

-Winter Wonderland – Valhalla, New York
+Westchester's Winter Wonderland Drive-thru – Valhalla, New York

 Magic of Lights – Jones Beach State Park, Long Island

-1 hour from Midtown by car
+1 hour from Midtown Manhattan by car

 The Polar Express – Whippany, New Jersey

-1 hour from Midtown by car
+1 hour from Midtown Manhattan by car

 Skylands Light Show – Augusta, New Jersey

-Friday, November 17–Saturday, December 30 (closed on certain days)
+Wednesday, November 24-Sunday, January 9, 2022 (closed on certain days)

 Meet your favorite friends at Sesame Place's A Very Furry Christmas celebration.